umbrellio/table_sync/docs/synopsis.md

 - `TableSync.exchange_name` defines the exchange name used for publishing (optional, falls back to default Rabbit gem configuration).

+- `TableSync.notifier` is a module, that provides publish and recieve notifications.

 # Manual publishing

 `TableSync::Publisher.new(object_class, original_attributes, confirm: true, state: :updated)` where